-The elective adventure for Webelos and Arrows of Light, Adventures in Science, asks the Cub Scouts to draw a scientific fair test.
+The elective adventure for Webelos and Arrows of Light, Adventures in Science has been retired but it's still a good opportunity to learn about science.
+One activity is to have the Cub Scouts draw a scientific fair test.
 Make it easy for them with the Cows Mooing Softly acronym.
 Read all about it, and get your FREE printable!

 The handbook explains independent, dependent, and control variables.
 But I have trouble remembering the difference between independent and dependent variables.